Methodology overview

 Neural network architecture

-The main advantage of using a modern deep learning backend such as Keras/Tensorflow consists in the possibility to change the neural network architecture quickly as the developer is not forced to fine tune the code in order to achieve efficient memory management and PDF convolution performance.
+The main advantage of using a modern deep learning backend such as Keras consists in the possibility to change the neural network architecture quickly as the developer is not forced to fine tune the code in order to achieve efficient memory management and PDF convolution performance.

 The current n3fit